For transfer scholarships to other universities, visit Transfer Resources.

 TCC Foundation, TCC Department and Outside Scholarships

 The TCC Foundation administers a variety of scholarships, including general Foundation scholarships, community, faculty/staff development and school district partnerships.
-For scholarship requirements, how to apply and important dates visit the TCC Foundation website.
+For scholarship requirements, how to apply and important dates visit the scholarship page on the TCC Foundation website.

 Academic program scholarships are also available with various award criteria.
 These awards generally require a specific major.
 Contact the department of your academic program for more information.